 In 2012, the OECD released a report exploring the potential for the development of better indicators to inform the policy making process in the areas of security and privacy risk management, as well as the protection of children online.
 The work shows that there is an underexploited wealth of empirical data that, if mined and made comparable, will enrich the current evidence base for policy making.

-- Building on the findings of this report, the OECD has launched a project with the community of Computer Incidents Emergency Response Teams (CSIRTs) to enhance the comparability of the statistics they generate with a view to better inform the policy making process.
+Building on the findings of this report, the OECD is running a project with the community of Computer Security Incident Response Teams (CSIRTs) to enhance the international comparability of the statistics they generate with a view to better inform the “cybersecurity” policy making process.